Browse Principal Investigators

 • James Fawcett Professor James Fawcett

-Axon regeneration in the damaged CNS: Regeneration of axons after CNS damage is blocked by several molecules, partcularly by proteoglycans in the extracellular matrix.
-We are developing methods to digest proteglycans, inhibit their production, and...
+Axon regeneration in the damaged CNS: Regeneration of axons after CNS damage is blocked by several molecules in the environment and by loss of intrinsic regeneration ability, We modify the environment to make it more permissive and modify axonal ...

 Genomic imprinting is an epigenetic mechanism causing genes to be expressed depending on their parental origin.
 Our research investigates the mechanism and evolution of genomic imprinting and the function of imprinted genes in development and dise...